 After Placement of Dental Implants

 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 to 60 minutes.
-If bleeding continues please call for further instructions.
+Excessive bleeding (your mouth fills rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
+If bleeding continues profusely, please call for further instructions.